-Fig.10 shows that NSFI increases by with injected electron current polarization grow up increaseper specific electron capture time.
-When electron capture time grows up increase, it takes a longer time that for electrons to fall into QD.
-Thus, we observe smaller levels occupancy probabilities by spin-up electrons in QD and therefore NSFI reduction.
-Note that up to $|P_i| = 0.12$, NSFI is equal per all of electrons capture times.
-Table 7 illustrates obtained values for NSFI for three various polarizations of injected electron current at different periods of times.
+Fig.10 shows that NSFI increases with injected electron current polarization increase per specific electron capture time.
+When electron capture time increase, it takes a longer time for electrons to fall into QD.
+Thus, we observe smaller level occupancy probabilities by spin-up electrons in QD and therefore NSFI reduction.
+Note that up to $|P_j| = 0.12$, NSFI is equal per all electron capture time.
+Table 7 illustrates obtained values for NSFI for three various polarizations of injected electron current at different periods of time.

-Table 7: Obtained values of NSFI for three various polarizations of injected electron current at different period of times.
+Table 7: Obtained values of NSFI for three various polarizations of injected electron current at different period of time.